danielnuriyev/danielnuriyev.github.io/README.md

 ### Upside down

 This text is written for a person with a scientific attitude who would like to discover the spiritual.
 Imagine that you have discovered the spiritual.
 And now you are a Spiritual Being (Observer, Soul) living in this physical world.
-This is the Jewish approach that I am going to describe in a separate text...
+This is the Jewish approach that I am going to describe in a separate text.
+But briefly, you do not believe but you directly see that thoughts, feelings, body, possessions are just tools that do not have a value of their own.
+You use them to bring divinity to other beings.